tetherto/lib-wallet-pay-btc/README.md

 const { address } = await btcPay.getNewAddress()

 // Get balance of an address
+// Balance is returned in format of:
+// Confirmed: Confirmed balance.
+This is transactions that have more than min number of confirmations
+// Pending: Pending balance.
+Transactions that have less than min number of confirmations
-const addrBalance = await btcPay.getBalance({}, address)
+// Mempool: Mempool balance.
+Transactions that are in the mempool and have no confirmations. const addrBalance = await btcPay.getBalance({}, address)

 // Get total balance accress all addresses